MikeTaylor/palaeo-baromount/refs/README.md

 --

 The file "DINO GILMORE ACC# 70568 - Dino Skeletons.pdf" contains 13
 documents as laid out in the following table.
-Withthe exception of the 1923 document on page 2, they are in chronological order.
+With the exception of the 1923 document on page 2, they are in chronological order.

 Pages	Date		Description